mattbierner/blog.mattbierner.com/_posts/2017-01-28-seattle-industrial-district-january-2017.md

 {% include image.html file="tanks.jpg" href="http://photography.mattbierner.com/Seattle-Industrial-District-Jan/i-HPGQt6j/A" %}

 When I first got into photography, I mostly took landscapes and was fond of creating panoramas to better capture the entirety of the natural beauty around me.
 Yet the results often felt like pale imitations.
-The experience of being out in nature is hard improve upon, and perhaps this one reason that I've been increasingly drawn to shooting industry and bridges and other more unconventional subjects.
-You may not understand this—and some people may even find these subjects ugly, both ascetically and in what they reveal about society—but I see a deeper and far more profound beauty in them.
+The experience of being out in nature is hard to improve upon, and perhaps this is one reason that I've been increasingly drawn to shooting industry and bridges and other more unconventional subjects.
+You may not understand this—and some people may even find these subjects ugly, both aesthetically and in what they reveal about society—but I see a deeper and far more profound beauty in them.
 This duality captivates me.

 The Industrial District south of Seattle—of SoDo and Harbor Island and the land along the Duwamish River—is a perfect example of this aesthetic.
 These places were not created with beauty in mind, and yet they are simply marvelous.
 It's no Cleveland, but these patches of industry in Seattle have an unpretentious visual rawness that I love.